Skip to Main Content

 • The human rights contained in other international obligations of the UK

-We recommend using Westlaw UK (UniMelb staff and students only) to find human rights decisions in UK courts.
+We recommend using Westlaw UK to find human rights decisions in UK courts.

 1. Use the Legislation tab in Westlaw UK to navigate to the specific piece of legislation eg: the Human Rights Act.